Idiots and Angels

-Idiots and Angels is a 2008 adult animated black comedy film directed by Bill Plympton.
+Idiots and Angels is a 2008 adult animated urban fantasy black comedy film directed by Bill Plympton.

 Plot

 Angel is a selfish, abusive, morally bankrupt man who hangs out at a local bar, berating the other patrons.
 One day, Angel mysteriously wakes up with a pair of wings on his back.
 The wings make him do good deeds, contrary to his nature.
 He tries to rid himself of the wings, but eventually finds himself fighting for those who view his wings as their ticket to fame and fortune.